G7 summit: Joe Biden gifts Boris Johnson custom-made bike

 Published

-Boris Johnson and Joe Biden are among the world leaders at the G7 summit being treated to a special display by the Red Arrows - but..
+Boris Johnson and Joe Biden were among the world leaders at the G7 summit treated to a special display by the RAF's Red Arrows

 The Prince of Wales urged G7 leaders to display the same sense of urgency in tackling climate change as they showed in tackling the..